-We are developing gene therapy candidates for larger-rare and prevalent disease patient populations, which require a high-quality process that can produce vectors in relatively large quantities while utilizing traditional biologics manufacturing infrastructure.
+We are developing gene therapy candidates for larger-rare and prevalent disease patient populations that require a high-quality process that can produce vectors in relatively large quantities while utilizing traditional biologics manufacturing infrastructure.
 We utilize a baculovirus/Sf9 expression system to manufacture our gene therapy candidates.
 Our manufacturing platform is designed to infect Sf9 cells at high densities in suspension cell culture with both an AAVrh10 and baculovirus containing the transgene.
-The output is coupled with a chromatography-based purification process which allows for efficient AAV purification, resulting in higher yields and fewer empty AAV capsids than traditional plasmid HEK adherent cell culture approaches.
-Furthermore, we believe our process has an improved safety profile over traditional adherent HEK manufacturing for the following reasons: we have observed reduced incorporation of non-transgene DNA plasmid DNA impurities, from 15% observed in some HEK systems to 0.2% in our process; our cellular components are non-replicating in mammalian cells; we have eliminated potentially immunogenic or toxic animal-derived proteins; and our cells are grown under serum-free conditions, leading to reduced risk of contamination from animal-derived products.
+The output is coupled with a chromatographybased purification process which allows for efficient AAV purification, resulting in higher yields and fewer empty AAV capsids than traditional plasmid HEK adherent cell culture approaches.

+Traditional adherent HEK manufacturing approaches, which use plasmid transfection to produce viral vectors, are based on mammalian-derived cell lines and cellular components that replicate in mammalian cells.
+We believe our process has an improved safety profile over these manufacturing approaches for the following reasons: through our sponsored next-generation PacBio and Illumina sequencing analyses performed by one of our contract research organizations, we have observed reduced incorporation of non-transgene DNA plasmid DNA impurities, from 15% observed in the adherent HEK system used by the Belfer Gene Therapy Core Facility to 0.2% in our process; our cellular components are non-replicating in mammalian cells; we have eliminated potentially immunogenic or toxic animal-derived proteins; and our cells are grown under serum-free conditions, leading to reduced risk of contamination from animal-derived products.

 We believe our manufacturing process enables us to efficiently pursue our goal of targeting larger-rare and prevalent patient populations.
 Historically, manufacturing challenges, largely driven by the quantity of vector required to pursue large commercial opportunities have limited the utility of gene therapy for large patient populations.
 We believe our proprietary SF9 baculovirus process will allow us to produce vectors at the necessary scale to support the patient populations we are targeting at a cost-of-goods profile similar to what the pharmaceutical marketplace has seen with biologics.
-Based on our estimates, we believe our manufacturing process is approximately 10 times more cost efficient than traditional adherent HEK manufacturing, allowing us to potentially produce clinical and commercial material in a more cost efficient manner than peers relying on first-generation manufacturing approaches.
-We expect that cGMP manufacture of our product candidates using this platform will begin in the second half of 2023.

 First generation SF9 baculovirus platforms have historically been less infectious than traditional HEK systems, which is associated with lower levels of the capsid viral protein 1, or VP1, one of the three viral proteins that make up the AAV capsid.
 However, we have implemented the Virovek "Bac to AAV" technology which enables wild type levels of VP1 allowing us to achieve potency levels largely in-line with a HEK approach.
-This is shown in the graphic below from an in-vitro potency assessment of two lots of LX2006 comparing HEK and SF9 which resulted in an equivalent potency between manufacturing methods.
+This is shown in the graphic below from an in-vitro potency assessment of two lots of LX2006 comparing HEK and SF9 manufacturing approaches which resulted in an equivalent potency between manufacturing methods.